 Looking for a lunchbox treat?
 This Weetbix and date loaf might just be your next family favourite!

-Based on that famous Aussie breakfast of champions, this date loaf has a delicious malty taste that goes perfectly with the sweetness of the dates.
+Based on that famous Aussie breakfast of champions, this date loaf has a delicious malty taste that goes perfectly with the sweetness of dates.

-Combine the Weetbix, sugar, dates and bicarb in a bowl and add boiling water.
+Combine the Weetbix, sugar, dates, butter and bicarb in a bowl and add boiling water.
 Then let it sit for 5 minutes so those dates go all nice and soft and gooey.